Matthew Macklin: Career rebuilding

-Coming off two consecutive losses in title fights, Macklin came back on 15 September 2012, he fought on HBO World Championship Boxing PPV on the undercard of the WBC World Middleweight Title fight between Mexico's then defending WBC Middleweight Champion Julio César Chávez, Jr. and Argentina's Lineal Middleweight Champion Sergio Martínez in the Thomas & Mack Center in Paradise, Nevada.
-Macklin fought former Light-Middleweight world champion Joachim Alcine (33–2, 19 KO's) of Canada and won with a knockout in the first round.
-On 30 June 2013, he suffered another setback with a loss to Gennady Golovkin by KO in the 3rd round when Golovkin landed a brutal left hook to the liver.
+Macklin came back on 15 September 2012, and fought on HBO World Championship Boxing PPV on the undercard of the WBC World Middleweight Title fight between Julio César Chávez, Jr. and Sergio Martínez in the Thomas & Mack Center in Paradise, Nevada.
+Macklin fought former light-middleweight world champion Joachim Alcine of Canada and won with a technical knockout in the first round.
+On 30 June 2013, he suffered another setback with a loss to Gennady Golovkin by knockout in the third round when Golovkin landed a left hook to the liver.

 Retirement

-Follow a devastating knockout loss to Argentine contender Jorge Sebastian Heiland, Macklin took some time off from the sport, being undecided on whether he would retire or not.
-In the meantime, he set up the Macklin's Gym Marbella gym in Marbella, Spain with Daniel Kinahan.
-Past his best but in hopes of one final title shot, Macklin returned the following year and took part in a couple of easy warm up fights, before dropping down a weight division to defeat domestic level Jason Welborn.
-He won by close 10 round unanimous decision, on a packed card in his home town of Birmingham.
-Macklin then defeated former world title challenger Brian Rose by a narrow 12 round majority decision on the Anthony Joshua-Charles Martin undercard.
-Shortly after the Rose fight, Macklin announced his retirement on May 13, 2016.
-Having struggled with fighters who he feels he would have beaten comprehensively a few years earlier, Macklin saw it was time to finally hang up the gloves.
+Follow a knockout loss to Argentine boxer Jorge Sebastian Heiland, Macklin took some time off from the sport.
+He set up the Macklin's Gym Marbella gym in Marbella, Spain, with Daniel Kinahan.
+Macklin returned the following year and took part in a couple of warm up fights, before dropping down a weight division to defeat Jason Welborn.
+He won by unanimous decision over 10 rounds in his home town of Birmingham.
+Macklin then defeated former world title challenger Brian Rose by a 12 round majority decision on the Anthony Joshua-Charles Martin undercard.
+Shortly after the Rose fight, Macklin announced his retirement in May 2016.

 In 2017 Macklin announced that his partner Kinahan would be stepping back from boxing promotion due to bad publicity.
 The gym rebranded as MTK - Mack the Knife, as MGM Resorts International filed a trademark lawsuit over its use of the 'MGM' initials.
 MTK was bought out by external investors, with Matthew Macklin remaining on the board in an advisory capacity.

 He became a pundit for Sky Sports.

-In April 2022 Macklin was prevented from boarding a flight to the United States at a London airport because of links to Daniel Kinahan.
+In April 2022, Macklin was prevented from boarding a flight to the United States at a London airport because of links to Daniel Kinahan.
 He was travelling to Las Vegas to cover a fight between Shakur Stevenson and Óscar Valdez on 30 April.